cohml/nklm/README.md

 ## Distributions

-The data set used to fine-tune the pretrained language models consists of 10,156 English articles published to [Rodong Sinmun](http://www.rodong.rep.kp/en/) between January 2, 2018 and May 28, 2022.
+The data set used to fine-tune the pretrained language models consists of 10,156 English newspaper articles published to [Rodong Sinmun](http://www.rodong.rep.kp/en/) between January 2, 2018 and May 28, 2022.

 The raw data consists of the following columns: